medialab/minet/docs/cli.md

 For more information, see the API endpoint documentation: https://github.com/CrowdTangle/API/wiki/Leaderboard.

 Optional Arguments:
-  --no-breakdown                Whether to skip statistics breakdown by post
+  --breakdown, --no-breakdown   Whether to skip statistics breakdown by post
                                 type in the CSV output.
   -f, --format {csv,jsonl}      Output format.
 Defaults to `csv`.
   -l, --limit LIMIT             Maximum number of accounts to retrieve.
 Will